-API Documentation Blueprint

-(Section 13 from developer Playbook Outline)

-The intent is for this document to be inserted into Section 13 of the Developer Playbook.

 Documentation Blueprint Overview

 This Blueprint is both a guide and a full specification of the API Blueprint format for development of APIs within the VA.

 The intent of this document is to provide technical development staff to follow a guideline for researching, planning, developing and testing an API within the VA.